resel143/ReactJS-Mini-Projects/README.md

 # ReactJS
-This repo contains all my projects made in React JS
+Repository contains all my projects made in React JS